savt22/poly-step-seq/README.md

 Notes/chords play on MIDI channel 1 at full velocity, though this can easily be adjusted in the code.

 An additional bass note, an octave down, will play on MIDI channel 2 at full velocity too, giving you the option of having a bass sound on a separate synth.

+I'm working on MIDI clock and 2PPQN sync for things like Pocket Operators.

 https://www.youtube.com/watch?v=iVq9uU2GkV4